 Kisa watched the Yoshino neko's innocent eyes widen in fascination as he pressed his nose against the glass, making a series of soft purrs and excited cheeps.

 The older neko sighed.

-While it was much more comfortable having the other small uke with him in the window than the menacing Yokozawa, the Yoshino hybrid's blatant ignorance and short attention span made the sweet male rather tiresome.
-Still, Kisa could hardly blame the Yoshino: Chiaki's case was actually veryrather tragic.
+While it was much more comfortable having the other small uke with him in the window than the menacing Yokozawa, the Yoshino hybrid's blatant ignorance and short attention span made him rather tiresome.
+Still, Kisa could hardly blame the Yoshino: Chiaki's case was actually quite tragic.

-The blue-gray eyed catman had been one of a number of feline artists that had been owned by well-known but unscrupulous manga-ka.
-She'd kept her nekos prisoners while she reaped the profits of the creative hybrid's productions.
-The manga artist/author had been busted recently for the abuse and neglect of her feline hoard, and her pets had been dispersed thought the Hybrid Humane Society to various locations for adoption.
+The blue eyed neko had been one of a number of feline artists owned by well-known but unscrupulous manga-ka.
+She'd kept her nekos prisoners while reaping the profits of her creative hybrid's productions.
+The manga artist/author had been busted recently for the abuse and neglect of her feline hoard, and her pets had been dispersed through the Hybrid Humane Society to various locations for adoption.

 This was how Chiaki had ended up at Sato's.

 Chiaki stared out of the window with awe.
 Though he'd been put on display before, each time it seemed completely new to him.
 He took in the street activity with rapt fascination.
 He'd been purchased by his former mistress for his storytelling and drawing talents as soon as he'd turned eighteen (the legal age for sale) and hadn't been the outside of the woman's house until the authorities had removed him and the other nekos from it, just a little less than a month ago.